 2. The Most Common Way for Swingers to Meet Is Online

-If you're not yet in a relationship and want a partner who would be open to engaging in swinging down the line, mainstream apps like Tinder offer a platform where you can describe your preferred relationship style.
+If you are not yet in a relationship and want a partner who would be open to engaging in swinging down the line, you can also describe your preferred relationship style on more mainstream apps.

 3. There Are Specific Places for Swingers to Meet in Person